 - With the paintbrush, apply the brown paint to the paper cup.
 Allow it to dry.

 - Turn the cup upside down and glue fall leaves to the back to make the turkey's feathers.

-- Cut out two small white circles with your scissors.
-Use your black pen to put a black dot in the center of each circle; then, glue them onto the cup to create the eyes.
+- With the scissors and white construction paper, cut out 2 small circles to create the eyes.
+Use your black pen to put a black dot in the center of each circle; then, glue them onto the cup.

 - With the scissors and red construction paper, cut out a squiggle to form the gobbler; then, glue it on the cup below the eyes, leaving a little room for the beak to overlap the gobbler.